DanGraves1/DanGraves1.github.io/index.md

 - Year 12 and Year 13 A-level enrichment classes and STEP classes.
 - Dissertation Support for M.Sc.
 Statistics students.

-### University of Leeds

-- MATH1005: Core Mathematics.
-Tutorial demonstrator and marker.
-- MATH1515: Interest Rates and Cashflow Modelling.
-Tutorial demonstrator, coursework marker and exam marker.
-- I have been a mentor in a scheme designed to help PhD students who are new to teaching.

 ## Conferences and research talks